chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 Config Parser
 **************

 This tool provides a flexible framework to load and merge configurations from different sources for Python projects.
-A tag style syntax is used to control the loading or merging behavior.
+A tag style syntax is introduced to control the loading or merging behavior.

 Quick Start
 ================